DrakirL/DrakirL.github.io/p10/class/monk.md

 **Class Group:** Warrior <br>
 **Hit Points per Level:** 3 <br>
 **Mana Points per Level** 3 <br>
-**Skill Points per Level:** 2? <br>
+**Skill Points per Level:** 2 <br>

 ## Proficiencies
 **Weapons:** Simple Melee.
-Specific: Darts/Shuriken?<br>
+Specific: Darts/Shuriken.<br>
 **Armor:** None. <br>
 **Shields:** None. <br>
 **Focus:** None. <br>

-**Training:** Any one of your choice.
-Any one language of your choice. <br>
+## Starting Knowledge
+**Languages:** Any one.<br>
+**Training:** Any one.<br>
+**Spells:** None.<br>

 ## Starting Equipment
 + A simple Melee Weapon of your choice.
 + ???

-## Monk Class Features
+## Monk Class Talents
-These are the core features granted for the Monk Class.
+These are the Talents accessible to the Monk Class.

 ### Core: Martial Arts
-You have advanced control and understanding of your physical body, granting you the following benefits:
+Through the understanding and control you have over your physical body, you gain the following benefits:
- + You can use 1 Action on your turn to make 2 Improvised Martial Attacks.
  + You may use your Martial Might in place of your Defence.
  + You may use your Magic Might in place of your Awareness.
+ + You can use 1 Action on your turn to make up to two Improvised Martial Attacks.
+ + Your Improvised Martial Attacks inherently have the "*Off-Handed*" property.
+ + Your Improvised Martial Attacks can have the "*Reach (X)*" or "*Thrown (X)*" properties, provided you make the Attack using a weapon with those properties and are Proficient with that weapon.
 #### <br>

 ### Core: Magic Discipline
-You have advanced control and understanding of your spiritual self, granting you the following benefits:
+Through the understanding and control you have over your spiritual self, granting you the following abilities:
 <br><br>

-**Mountain's Stance**: When you take the Brace Action, you can spend 1 MP to double the bonus granted for you by the Action. <br>
+**Stance of the Mountain:** When you take the Brace Action, you can spend 1 MP to double the bonus granted by the Action.
+If you do so, you also gain 2 Temporary HP that remain until that bonus is lost.
+<br><br>

-**Galewind's Sprint**: When you take the Move Action, you can spend 1 MP to double the movement granted for you by the Action.
-If you do so, your movement is unaffected by difficult terrain during the action. <br>
+**Step of the Wind:** When you take the Move Action, you can spend 1 MP to double the movement granted by the Action.
+If you do so, that movement is unaffected by Difficult Terrain.

-**Lightning Strikes?**: When you take the Attack Action, you can spend 1 MP to increase the damage by 1? <br>
+### Level 1: Monastic Tradition
+Choose a Monk Subclass.
+You may count each Talent listed under it count as a Monk Class Talent.<br>
+Your options are the following:
++ Way of the Clear Mind
++ Way of the Drunken Fist
++ Way of the Dumpling
++ Way of the Four Elements
++ Way of the Kensei
++ Way of the Mantra?
+Forbidden Words?
++ Way of the Open Palm
++ Way of the Shadow
++ Way of the Sun Soul
++ Way of the Truth
++ Way of the Void
+#### <br>

+Pick a Level 1 Talent from your chosen Monk Subclass.

 ### Level 1: Deflection
-When you would be dealt damage by a Martial Attack, you can use 1 Action to reduce the damage you take by 1.
-You can also spend MP, up to your Mana Spend Limit, to reduce prevent 1 additional damage per MP spent.<br>
+When you would be dealt Physical damage by a Martial Attack, you can use 1 Action to halve any Physical damage it deals.
+When you do so, you can also spend MP, up to your Mana Spend Limit, to further reduce the Physical damage by 1 per MP spent.<br>
-If you reduce the damage to 0 this way, you may instead redirect the Attack to a different target by making an Improvised Strike as part of the same Action. <br>
+If this ability reduces the affected damage to 0, you may instead redirect the Attack to a different target.
+To do so, you select a new valid target and make a Martial Attack to replace the Attack's original roll.<br>
-A Melee Attack redirected this way must be aimed at a target within the original attacker's Reach. <br>
+A Melee Attack redirected this way is aimed from the original attacker's position using its Reach.<br>
-A Ranged Attack redirected this way must be aimed at a target within your Throwing Range. <br>
+A Ranged Attack redirected this way is aimed from your position using your Throwing Range.<br>

-### Level 1: Parkour?
+### Level 1: Parkour
 Provided you are wearing no armor, you gain the following benefits:
-+ Your Walk Speed is increased by 2 paces.
++ Your Walk Speed is increased by 1 pace.
 + You can walk across liquid surfaces, only starting to sink once your movement ends.
 + You can walk up walls, only starting to fall once your movement ends.
-+ You can use movmement to move 1 pace horizontally for every pace you fall.
++ You can use your Walk Speed whilst airborne, falling 1 pace for every 1 pace you move horizontally.
-+ If you would take damage from a fall, you can use 1 Action when you land to reduce the damage you take by 2 times your Level.
++ When you would take falling damage, you can make a Test of Acrobatics (Difficulty = 10 + the distance fallen) to reduce the damage you take by 1*.
 #### <br>

 ### Level 2: Purity of Body
-When you would become Sick or Stunned, you can spend 1 ki to prevent the Condition.<br>
+When you would become Poisoned or Stunned, you can spend 1 MP to prevent the Condition.<br>
-In addition, you are now Resistant to Poison damage.
+Increase your Poison Resistance by 2.

 ### Level 3: Stillness of Mind
-When you would become Charmed and Frightened, you can spend 1 ki to prevent the Condition.<br>
+When you would become Charmed and Frightened, you can spend 1 MP to prevent the Condition.<br>
-In addition, you are now Resistant to Psychic damage.
+Increase your Psychic Resistance by 2.

 ### Level 4: Freedom of Spirit
 Ki Feature: Works like the special Action granted by an *Astral Projection* spell: <br>
 Become Invisible, take halved damage, and able to planeshift.
+(DETAILS?
+PHRASING?)

 ### Level 5: Perfect Self
 ??? <br>
 In addition, you no longer need to eat, drink, or sleep.

-## Monk Subclass: Way of the Open Hand
+## Monk Subclass: Way of the Open Palm
 THEME: ???

-### Level 1: ???
-When you deal damage to a creature with an Improvised Strike, you may also disarm, grapple, or shove that creature with the same attack? <br>
-OR... each of those options are instead given unique improvements?

-### Level 1: ???
+### Level 1: Centered Breath?
+Breathing Technique?
-You can use 3 Actions on your turn to regain HP equal to half your Maximum HP? <br>
+You can use 3 Actions on your turn to take a deep breath and regain HP equal to half your Maximum HP. <br>
-You can use this feature once per Rest/Adventure?
+Once you've done so, you can't do so again until you've finished a Long Rest.

+### Level 1: Marked by the Palm?
+Quivering Palm?
+When you deal damage to a creature with an Improvised Strike, you can spend 1 MP to add a Mark that it must bear for a day.
+If you don't, you can remove at least one Mark from it to knock it 1 pace away from you for each Mark remove this way, causing it to fall down where it lands.<br>
+When you make an Improvised Strike against a creature bearing at least one Mark, you add a +1 bonus to your Attack.

 ### Level 2: Energy Block
+**Prerequisite: *Marked by the Palm***<br>
+You can use 1 Action at any time and remove one Mark from a creature to send a shock though its system, which will Interrupt it.
+(PHRASING?)<br>
-When you hit a creature with an Improvised Strike on your turn, you can use 1 additional Action to force that creature to make a Strength Save against your Passive Martial Skill.
-On a failed Save, the creature is Stunned until the start of your next turn.
+The affected creature must also make a Strength Save against your Martial Might.
+On a failed Save, it is Stunned until after it would regain its Actions.

 ### Level 3: ???
 *Many reactions?